Upload template

 TL;DR

-- Prepare template for a working app, agent, or configuration
+- Prepare template for a working app, agent, or an environment or infrastructure configuration

 - Upload template